 The Plan To End Homelessness in Regina

 What if we could end homelessness in Regina?
-Imagine, not as a far off impossible dream, but as concrete action that can make this a reality.
-Steps that can be taken to move us towards the reality of people getting the help they need, housed and supported, efficiently and with dignity and respect.
+Imagine, not as a far off impossible dream, but as reality realized through concrete action.
+Steps that can be taken, moving us towards the reality of people getting the help they need when they need it.
+Housed and supported, efficiently and done with dignity and respect.
 That is what we are working towards with our Plan To End Homelessness in Regina.

 Through an extensive Call For Proposal process, the Canadian Observatory on Homelessness, Turner Strategies, and A Way Home Canada were selected to help lead the development of the Plan To End Homelessness in Regina.
 Through the Government of Canada's Homelessness Partnering Strategy, $60,000 was committed to building this plan.
 The City of Regina has matched the funding, recognizing the need for Regina to have a comprehensive plan in place.

 "An end to homelessness is absolutely possible," says Stephen Gaetz of the Canadian Observatory on Homelessness.
 "A lot of great work has been happening in Regina over the past years and we have a lot of great examples from across Canada to look to as we strive for a robust response to homelessness.
 Ultimately we need strong and adequately resourced system approach that ensures homelessness is prevented whenever possible, and when it occurs, it is a rare, brief and non-recurring experience.”

 The Canadian Observatory on Homelessness, along with Turner Strategies and A Way Home Canada, will spend the next 6-8 months (January 2018-August 2018) consulting with the community, and bringing their expertise to the plan.
 There will be a committee of community champions involved in the process from various sectors and organizations with a vested interest in an end to homelessness in Regina.
 They will ensure Regina ends up with an ambitious and achievable plan.